 If your first list of potential investors does not yield you the necessary amount you need, ask them for introductions to their friends.
 You cannot be shy about asking for money.
 If you think this group is tough, wait until your business takes off and you need institutional money.
 This whole process will seem like a cakewalk.

 If you or someone you know is looking to fund a new business, a business purchase, a pivot or an expansion, join us!
-Amanda and I, along with guest speakers, are offering the next Profitable Idea Coaching Program via Zoom beginning in January, 2022.
+The Profitable Idea online course and coaching will be offered in October, 2022.

 All the Best,

 Amanda Weathersby, and Cynthia Flanders are Co-Leaders for the Profitable Idea LLC, which will soon be online!

 © Copyright The Profitable Idea, 2022